 Breadon and others may receive another chance in two years.
 The two Veterans Committees that vote on managers and umpires as well as executives and pioneers will consider candidates again in 2011 for 2012 induction.
 The bar is high, with fewer than a dozen owners currently enshrined.

 Perhaps it is because I just wrote about retired numbers and still disagree over the related decision to honor Gussie Busch in that manner, but I decided to make a quick comparison of the owners, Breadon and Busch, along with the current group under DeWitt.
 They make up the longest-tenured and most dominant of the seven different Cardinals owners in the club’s recognized history starting in 1892.

 I recognize that the Hall of Fame is different from retired number recognition, but that backdrop seems an interesting introduction to their respective legacies.

 (Three losing years are included under Breadon during which he was a minority investor and there was no majority owner.
 Busch’s years include the six following Augie’s death when the brewery ran the team.)

 As the above table indicates, Breadon’s Cardinals teams not only had the highest regular season winning percentage, they also collected the most National League pennants and World Championships.
 Not only that, but when Breadon’s club made the Series, they won 2/3 of the time as opposed to half the time for the others.

 I added percentage columns as an equalizer.
 Breadon’s clubs took the NL crown twice as frequently as during the other two ownership tenures and the ultimate prize almost three times as often.
+Granted, the NL had just eight teams in Breadon’s era, but the process of beating all comers remains the same.
 (For more information about Breadon, check out this article, “Breadon among deserving Hall of Fame candidates”.)